• Skip to primary navigation

 Notes

-2. If you want to save a bit of time, buy pre-cut butternut squash cubes at your grocery store.
+1. If you want to save a bit of time, you can buy pre-cut butternut squash cubes at your grocery store.

-5. Stick with dried herbs and spices for this air fryer recipe.
-Fresh herbs and minced garlic do not stick to the squash cubes as well as dried herbs and spices.
+6. Use dried herbs and garlic powder for this recipe.
+Fresh chopped herbs and minced garlic do not coat the squash evenly and burn quickly.

 Did you make this recipe?